RobVergano/DR_Project/README.md

 ## Getting started

-Download the folder "Big_Project".
+Download the repository with the folder "Big_Project".
 This folder contains a python environment with all the packages and programs to run the app.

 ## Prerequisites